 Prep your Paperwork

 There are going to be a huge number of official documents that you need to keep secure and close during your move.
-Keep all of your paperwork close to hand in a secure and labeled box.
+Keep all of your paperwork close to hand in a secure and labelled box.
 These documents will include:

 - Your social security details.